 In all my teaching my aim is to encourage all students to participate in such a way that they can learn as much from each other as from me.
 I always emphasise to students that one of the biggest resources they have at University is each other.
 The great thing about philosophy is that this discursive approach is built into the history of the subject, and invariably brings rewards.

 Most of my teaching is in subjects that I have either previously researched in, or would like to research in the future.
-For example, I am using my current Environmental Ethics teaching as preparation for new research in the area.
 Previously, ideas that I have tried out on groups of students have ended up forming parts of my research papers.

-I am teaching or have recently taught the following undergraduate modules:
+I am teaching or have recently taught the following modules:

-- Environmental Ethics (V73ETH).
+- Environmental Ethics.
 This third-year undergraduate module considers how we ought to treat the non-human natural world.
 We consider whether and how nature has intrinsic value; what environmental sustainability amounts to; whether we have obligations to preserve nature for future generations; connections between environmentalism and feminism.